pterodactyl/documentation/community/project_information/artisan_commands.md

 ```bash
 php artisan p:user:disable2fa
 ```
-Disable 2FA for a single user. fter a DB query it'll present you with a list of user ids to pick and delete. `The ids are DB ids and NOT in order`
+Disable 2FA for a single user.
+After a DB query, it'll present you with a list of user ids to pick and delete. `The ids are DB ids and NOT in order`
 ## Create a user
 ```bash
 php artisan p:user:make